-- One or both of the child’s parents have died, lost parental rights or visitation rights
+- One or both of the child’s parents have lost or given up their parental rights or visitation rights

-- In some situations when the child is being put up for adoption
+- The child is being put up for adoption

 - If the child is under six years old, lived with the grandparents for at least three months, and was later removed from the grandparents’ home by the parent or someone else